Geometric Sequences / Progressions

 what is the common ratio, R?

 Why does the common ratio end up being 1.1 when the growth rate is 10% or 0.1?
 The distributive property of multiplication over addition helps explain this:

-the common ratio (R) is 0.8.
-To fit this into the “growth rate” form, solve the equation
+where the common ratio (R) is less than 1 (0.8 in this case), don’t let the fact that R is less than one bother you… To fit this into the “growth rate” form, solve the equation

 so the growth rate in this problem must be a negative 20%, which implies that exponential decay is being modeled, and the “growth rate” form of the equation is:

-Note how this form of the equation allows you to quickly read the rate of growth or decay, without having to stop and think to figure out what decay rate produces a common ratio of 0.8.
+This form of the equation allows you to quickly read the rate of growth or decay, without having to stop and figure out “what decay rate produces a common ratio of 0.8”.

 Solving Geometric Sequence Problems

 How many possible “unknowns” does either equation for have?